SUSE/telemetry-server/README.md

 * github.com/SUSE/telemetry
 * github.com/SUSE/telemetry-server

-Then you can cd to the telemetry-server/server/gorrila directory and run the server as follows:
+In one terminal session you can cd to the telemetry-server/server/gorrila directory and run the server as follows:

 ```
 % cd telemetry-server/server/gorrila
+% rm -rf /tmp/telemetry /tmp/susetelemetry
+% mkdir -p /tmp/telemetry/{client,server} /tmp/susetelemetry
-% go run .
+% go run . --config ../../testdata/config/localServer.yaml
 ```

-Then you can cd to the telemetry/cmd/generator directory and run it to generate a telemetry data item based upon the content of a specified file, which will add it to the configured telemetry item data store, as follows:
+Then in another terminal session you can cd to telemetry/cmd/generator directory and run the client tool to generate a telemetry data item based upon the content of a specified file, which will add it to the configured telemetry item data store, as follows:

 ```
 % cd telemetry/cmd/generator